 Salad Lyonnaise sounds fancy doesn’t it?
-And it sounds decadent with eggs and a warm bacon dressing.
-But really it’s a contradiction: fancy looking, but prepared in about 15 minutes; rich tasting, but a fairly light meal.
+And it sounds decadent with poached eggs and a warm bacon dressing.
+But really it’s a contradiction: fancy looking, but prepared in less than 30 minutes; rich tasting, but a fairly light meal.

-I bought first crop Honeycrisp apples the other day and hearty stews and roasted chicken have begun to whisper.
-But the weather isn’t cooperating.
-It’s the middle of September and the mercury still climbs into the 80s and even 90s some days.
+I bought first crop Honeycrisp apples the other day and maybe I should be craving hearty stews and roasted chicken, but the weather isn’t cooperating.
+It’s September, but temperatures still climb to the 80s and even low 90s some days.
 So, for now, I’m still craving salad.

 - French Onion Soup

 - Baked Eggs

 - Duck Leg Confit

 Step 1: Make dressing: Cut bacon slices into 1/4-inch wide strips crosswise.
 Cook until crisp in olive oil.
 Add shallot and cook until softened, then mustard and vinegar.
 Stir to combine and remove from heat.

 Step 2: Poach eggs and transfer to paper towel.

 Step 3: Reheat dressing if necessary and pour over frisee lettuce in a large salad bowl.
 Toss to coat completely.
 Divide salad among 4 serving plates and top each with a poached egg; serve.

 - 16 ounces frisee lettuce torn into bite size pieces